alexschenider/platform_manifest/README.md

 Building the ROM
 ----------------

-CosmicOS (on which our ROM is based) comes with a handy script for building the system.
+SimplixDot (on which our ROM is based) comes with a handy script for building the system.
 You can use it just by typing this from your work folder:

     . build-simplix.sh <your device codename>